Skip to main content

 The Problem

 Extracting study characteristics into a spreadsheet: sample size, methods, interventions, outcomes, limitations.
-Tedious, error-prone, and time-consuming.
+Copy-paste, copy-paste, copy-paste.
+Hours disappear.
+You lose your place.
+You mis-type a number and don't notice until later.

 AI Solutions

-• Define what to extract (methods, outcomes, limitations, etc.)
+• Define what to extract (methods, outcomes, limitations, sample size, etc.)

 Workflow